Joan266/Unit-Converter/README.md

 Unit Converter is a webpage by Joan266.
 Enables users to convert units from the International System (kilometers, meters, centimeters) to the Imperial system (miles, feet, inches), and the other way around.

+## Main Features

+- **Unit conversion**: Enables users to convert units from the International System (kilometers, meters, centimeters) to the Imperial system (miles, feet, inches), and vice versa.
+- **Conversions CRUD**: Users can create, read, and delete conversions.
+They have the ability to add new conversions, view existing ones, and remove conversions as needed.
+- **Responsive Design**: The application is responsive, providing optimal viewing and interaction experience across a wide range of devices, including laptops and mobile phones.

 ## Installation

 ### Client